Key Takeaways

 blueCheck icon

-Home-based business insurance costs range from $10 to $37 monthly, depending on your coverage type.
+Home-based business insurance costs range from $105 to $492 annually on average, depending on coverage type, state and sub-industry.

 blueCheck icon

-Your home-based insurance premiums depend on location, claims history, property types serviced and employee count.
+Your home-based insurance premiums depend on location, claims history, services you provide and your employee count.

 blueCheck icon

-Home-Based Business Insurance Cost for General Liability Coverage by State
+Home-Based Business Insurance Cost of General Liability Coverage by State

 Alabama$23$281